 Obi is a huge fan of Sundays when he gets to eat bone-in chicken!
 While he generally has a great appetite, he has a soft spot for raw drumsticks.
-Upon coming to the sanctuary, he has also realized his enjoyment for enrichment leg bones, which are often elk, deer, or bison.
-It will be interesting to see how he responds to game meat later in the year!
+He also enjoys any time his Keeper friends come to visit and give him attention.
+That’s one of the best parts of the day!

 While Obi enjoys going for walks, he has made it abundantly clear that his special paw pads will not touch the cement.
 He prefers to walk on grass, which, being that the sanctuary is located in a high-desert climate, is lacking as a viable option.
 Luckily, Obi is reasonable enough to compromise by walking over the shrubbery that does grow around here.